 When you’re incredibly hungry or stumbling out of a bar at 2 a.m., nothing quite competes with such a pork-inspired dish.
 Dirt Dog ran with the idea and now produces some of the most delicious and Instagram worthy hot dogs in the world.

 Rad’s Go-To Plate: “Dirty Chili Dog” – House made all beef chili, melted bacon and cheddar cheese

 Location: 2528 S Figueroa St, Los Angeles, CA 90007, USALast updated on Feb 10, 2019

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Los Angeles using the map below!